 Step 1: Assemble your team

-When choosing the right people to help you, ask the tough questions.
-Check their fee structures and their accreditation.
-Financial planners should have a CFP certification and some training in SMSF management.
+When choosing professionals to help you, ask the tough questions.
+Check their fee structures and their accreditation, and don't be afraid to get a second opinion.

 Step 2: Appoint trustees